d2s/Documentation/_posts/2018-04-10-Changelog.md

 In this prerelease executing scheduled tasks is moved to the [menu app](/Menuapp).
 There is still work to do before this version will be released.
 The only changes compared to version 5.5.7 are:

 - a lot of cleanup in code (delete of dead code) and
-- move executing of scheduled tasks.
+- move executing of scheduled tasks
+- some enhancements in `restore`, restore defaults to temporary restore catalog if set

 If both RsyncOSX and RsyncOSXsched (the menu app) is running, RsyncOSX is sending a reload message to the menu app every time there is a change to either a configuration or a schedule.
 The menu app keeps track of scheduled task in all profiles.